Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > + allow install to conplete and reboot into the OS.

 > [!TIP]
-> To stop the OS ask for your password on each boot.
+> To stop the OS ask for your wifi password on each boot.
 > + Right click wifi icon
 > + Goto configure
 > + Select your wifi